 Indeed, the Providence Business News’ Summer 2024 Business Survey shows that local companies are feeling anxiety about the state economy in the year ahead, even as their predictions for their own future are rosier.

-though about half still have enough confidence in themselves and the local economy to continue hiring.
+WAITING FOR MORE Easing inflation has not yet convinced companies to commit to big-ticket purchases, though about half still have enough confidence in themselves and the local economy to continue hiring.

 About one-third of the business owners and executives who responded to the biannual survey – 34.9% – said they foresee Rhode Island’s economy improving slightly or significantly in the next 12 months, down from 44.8% six months ago and a far cry from when that number peaked at 76.4% in the winter of 2017.